 Low levels of sodium (salt) gets into your drinking water through natural processes involving rain and erosion.
 Sodium is a mineral necessary for normal body function.
 Muscles and nerves depend on sodium for function.
-Sodium levels for all Santa Fe entry points range from 8.5 to 33 PPM.
-The system-wide average is 16 PPM.
-Samples were collected 2018-2023; The results were collected over several years.
+Sodium level at the Canyon Road water treatment plant is 16.0 mg/L. The results were collected in October 2024.